-During the Mendix Introduction Course, you learn all the fundamentals of the Mendix platform, including how the different widgets work and how to adjust them.
+In the Become a Rapid Developer Learning Path, you learn all the fundamentals of the Mendix Platform, including how the different widgets work and how to adjust them.
 This is a great advantage when looking at a widget through the HTML.

 3 Guidelines for Building a Custom Action

 Guidelines for Building a Custom Action is a best practice document that describes the guidelines you must follow when building custom actions.
 These guidelines deliver the best results.

 The how-to’s make use of the Google Chrome web browser and the Chrome DevTools.
 You must have a basic understanding of the Chrome DevTools to get the full experience from each how-to.